The Perfect 3 Days in Athens Itinerary

 Acropolis Museum

-This new museum is located right at the base of the Acropolis and it’s one of Athens’ most popular attractions.
+The Acropolis Museum is located right at the base of the Acropolis and it’s one of Athens’ most popular attractions.
 The museum houses a collection of artifacts from the Acropolis, as well as an excavation site where you can see the foundations of the Parthenon.

 The museum is huge, so you could easily spend a few hours here.
 However, if you don’t have that much time, I recommend doing a quick lap of the museum to see the highlights.